piotrpdev/react-movie-ca2/README.md

 - [x] Added username regex validation in app and movies-api.
 - [x] Added login and sign-up pages from labs (changed to use MUI).
 - [x] Added feedback/error message display on login and sign-up pages.
-- [x] Moved all TMDB API calls to movies-api
+- [x] Moved all TMDB API calls to movies-api.
+- [x] Added Swagger documentation endpoint to movies-api.

 ### CA1